-Two British crews also raced in the lightweight doubles where Tonia Williams and Claire Parker came fifth, 13 seconds behind the winners, but only four off third place.
+Three British crews also raced in the lightweight doubles where Tonia Williams and Claire Parker came fifth, 13 seconds behind the winners, but only four seconds off third place.
 Liz Holmes and Nicky Dale were sixth, four seconds further back.
 Felicity Medinnis-Leach and Helen Mangan finished tenth.

 Lightweight single sculler Sue Appelboom was ninth although in this highly competitive event, her time was only ten seconds off the gold medallist’s.

 On the basis of these results, the top four and double, were selected to represent GB at the World Championships.
 The squad’s selection policy for 1991 (and other years), stated, “In events likely to attract 12 or more entries a crew is unlikely to be selected unless it has shown itself capable of a strong performance in the 7th-12th [B] final.
 Sue Appelboom’s ninth place was therefore marginal and she wasn’t told whether she was in or not after Lucerne.